Tomcattwo/xwing_ai2/web/README.txt

 --------------
 Special Thanks
 --------------
+Many thanks to Hipsu (Miikka Sohlman) for playtesting the HotAC+FGA web app and making great suggestions for improving it.
 Heores of the Aturi Cluster Rebel Cooperative Campaign Game authors: original by Josh Derkson, updated to 2nd Edition by Shaun Tiernan and the HotAC 2nd Edition Team:
 Imperial A.I. courtesy of Flight Group Alpha and Claes Sorennson